UnicornChance/literate-octo-parakeet/CONTRIBUTING.md

 2. **Commit Your Changes**: Make your changes and commit them.
 All commits must be signed.
 3. **Run Tests**: Ensure that your changes pass all tests.
 4. **Push Your Branch**: Push your branch to your fork on GitHub.
-5. **Create a Pull Request**: Open a pull request against the `main` branch of the Capability repository.
+5. **Create a Pull Request**: Open a pull request against the `main` branch of the Bundle repository.
 Please make sure that your PR passes all CI checks.

 ### PR Requirements

-- PRs must be against the `main` branch.
+* PRs must be against the `main` branch.
-- PRs must pass CI checks.
+* PRs must pass CI checks.
-- All commits must be signed.
+* All commits must be signed.
-- PRs should have a related issue, except for trivial fixes.
+* PRs should have a related issue, except for trivial fixes.

 ## Contact